 3. Bing Ads

 While Bing may have smaller market share than Google, your advertising budget could spread farther on the 2nd place search engine.
 On average, you will pay 70% less for Bing Ads than Google.
 On a search engine that receives 5 billion searches every month, that istremendous value.

-Lower costs aren’t the only advantage of using their Bing’s mobile ad platform, though.
-With Bing Ads, you have more control over the language, location, and scheduling of your campaign (as these can be set on the ad group level vs. the campaign level in Google), and you can use the Social Extensions app to drive traffic to your social media accounts:
+Lower costs aren't the only advantage of using their Bing's mobile ad platform, though.
+With Bing Ads, you have more control over the language, location, and scheduling of your campaign (as these can be set on the ad group level vs. the campaign level in Google).
+You can use the Social Extensions app to drive traffic to your social media accounts:

 Bing has also developed some valuable partnerships over the years.
 For example, if you want to target Kindle users, you should know that Bing is the default search engine for Kindle Fire devices.

-If you’re debating between using Google or Bing ads, read, “Bing Ads vs. Google AdWords: The Pros & Cons of Each Platform.”
+If you’re debating between using Google or Bing ads, read, “Bing Ads vs. Google Ads: The Pros & Cons of Each Platform.”